From the publisher:

 FROM ALASKA WITH LOVE by Ally James.
 Berkley (March 3, 2020).
 ISBN 978-1984806956.
 304p.

 This entry was posted on Saturday, March 14th, 2020 at 8:00 AM and is filed under Book Reviews, Fiction, Romance.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.